myFavShrimp/HyperStim/README.md

 ### Form Action Object

-Each hijacked form has a `__hyperstim_action` property that contains a regular fetch action object with all the same properties and methods documented above.
+Each hijacked form has a `hsFetch` property that contains a regular fetch action object with all the same properties and methods documented above.

 ## Attributes Reference